DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 > ## Inheritance: What About Extending it Further?
 >
 > Our example shows a single level of inheritance, but again we could take this further as needed.
 We could, for example, have a special type of `Patient` that largely behaves the same but needs to be modelled differently.
 In this case, we could add a class that is a subclass of `Patient`.
-Alternatively, we could have a different type of `Person` captured in our model - a good example would be our `Doctor`,which we could define thus:
+Alternatively, we could have a different type of `Person` captured in our model; a good example would be our `Doctor`,which we could define thus:
 >
 > ~~~ python
 > class Doctor(Person):